yuezhang27/Call_of_Cthulu/README.md

 Lovecraftian universe where they encounter totems, runes, and players might encounter Madness they need to fight with and the Prophet they can learn runes from.

-### Starting the Game
+### Starting/Saving the Game
 On launching the game, players are prompted to enter a username.
+If you are a new player, you can enter a new username and start a new game.
-They can then choose to start a new game or continue from a saved state.
+If you are an existing player, you can enter your username and choose to start a new game or load your saved game.

+### About the Game
 The game progresses in days (levels), each presenting new challenges.
 The ultimate goal is to live to Day 3; reach (4,4); and win the boss fight.